dwyl/aws-ses-lambda/README.md

 > <sup>1</sup> The `aws-ses-lambda` function **does 3 things**
 because they relate to the unifying theme of sending email via SES and tracking the status of the sent emails.
-We _could_ split these 3 functions into separate repositories and deploy them separately as distinct lambda functions, however in our experience having _too many_ lambda functions can quickly become a maintenance headeache.
+We _could_ split these 3 bits of functionality into separate repositories and deploy them separately as distinct lambda functions, however in our experience having _too many_ lambda functions can quickly become a maintenance headache.
 We _chose_ to _group_ them together
-because they are small, easy to reason about and
+because they are small, easy to reason about and work well as a team!
 If you feel strongly about the
 [UNIX Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy#Do_One_Thing_and_Do_It_Well)
-definitely split out the functions in your _own_ implementation.
+definitely split out the functions in your _own_ fork/implementation.

 ## _How_?